 If you’re relatively new to backpacking and building out your kit slowly, there is nothing wrong with using a large size travel backpack with a decent suspension system and padded hipbelt or borrowing a pack from a friend.
 This gives you time to decide what features you need and whether or not backpacking (and the gear) is something you’re going to invest in.
 When I first started backpacking, I used my Khmer Explorer Travel Set on the West Coast Trail and Sunshine Coast Trail which worked great despite my poor packing skills (don’t recommend backpacking with 55lbs…)!

 If you’re ready to go to an extreme level of gram counting and have eliminated all creature comforts check out the Hyperlite 3400 southwest.
 It’s 100% waterproof and constructed from ultra light dyneema fabric.
 Being ultralight, you’ll sacrifice features, so if you hate getting a swampy back (that’s me) you may prefer the Osprey or Gregory despite the weight penalty.
 Backpacking gear is always a zero sum game!

-I can’t speak highly enough of Patagonia’s sleeping bags I invested in one several years ago.
+I can’t speak highly enough of Patagonia’s Fitz Roy sleeping bags I invested in one several years ago.
 It’s unbelievably lightweight and packs down small.
 I found the 30°F / -1°C to be perfect for most outings.
 Like all Patagonia products, it’s not cheap, but they stand behind their gear and the quality matches the price point.
 If you spend a lot of time in colder environments they also make a 20°F / -7°C version.
 These bags are a very worthwhile splurge you won’t be disappointed in.

-I’m a huge fan of the Steripen.
+I love the Steripen.
 It’s light, portable and only takes minutes to purify a liter of water in a Nalgene.
 Press the button, place the pen in your bottle, and stir for a couple minutes.
 It’s like magic!
 Make sure to bring a few purification tablets as a backup should you run into any technical problems/dead battery with your Steripen.

 Swiss Army Knife